CaarlosAugusto/CaarlosAugusto/README.md

 - 📫 You contact me in my email: c.augusto.souza9@gmail.com

 # Experiences?
-- Not all my projects are here, but i'm slowly uploading then.
-- But, nowadays I've worked with Web Scraping Project to Marine of Brazil to break patents.
+- Nowadays I've worked with Web Scraping Project to Marine of Brazil to break patents.
 Unfortunately, I'm not authorized to postcode here.
 - Besides this project, I developed interfaces with Framework Django, Html, Css and Bootstrap to the same project.
 - Certificated by Toefl in English Language